 - An appendix

-What you need is graphic design that can pull in your audiences, highlight your main points, and make the presentation a resounding success.
+What helps is graphic design that can pull in your audiences, highlight your main points, and make the presentation a resounding success.
 We’ve listed 15 of the best consulting presentations below to serve as inspiration.
 And if you read until the end of the article, we’ll show you why Penji is an excellent design partner.
 Watch our demo video here to learn more.

 - When developing your visuals, always keep in mind that the simpler your graphics are, the better.